What is HIV?

 Prevention of AIDS

 HIV infection can be detected with the help of a test called ELISA which stands for ‘Enzyme Linked Immuno Sorbent Assay’.
 AIDS is incurable; thus, HIV prevention is the wisest option.
 As we have already discussed the causes of AIDS, the prevention can be deduced from them.

-Another important factor is the awareness about AIDS.
+Another important factor is the awareness of AIDS.
 As it does not spread by mere physical contact, the infected persons should not be discriminated and must be treated in a friendly manner.